BGP Configuration

 TCP Authentication Configuration

-In the instance TCP authentication hierarchy, you can optionally enable MD5 or HMAC SHA authentication.
+In the instance TCP authentication hierarchy, you can optionally enable MD5 or HMAC-SHA-1-96, HMAC-SHA-256-128, or AES-128-CMAC-96 authentication.
 Authentication is not configured for BGP directly but for the TCP sessions used by BGP.
 It is necessary to bind authentication to a peer in order for the authentication to work.
+For details about configuring a BGP Peer, see the section Peer Configuration.

 BGP TCP authentication is not backward compatible. |